Operating Model

 A typical Hotworx location operates with 2–4 employees: a full-time studio manager who handles member relations, sales, and day-to-day operations, plus 1–2 part-time front desk associates for peak hours and a cleaning contractor.
 Total monthly payroll runs $4,000–$8,000 depending on local wage rates.

 Semi-absentee ownership is a viable path, but the data is clear: owner-operators who are hands-on during the first 6–12 months consistently achieve faster membership ramp-up and higher retention rates.
 The studio manager hire is the single most important staffing decision — this person drives your sales culture and member experience.
+For a detailed walkthrough of what the first 90 days actually look like, see our owner timeline.
+For a breakdown of what the mandatory marketing program actually costs, see our marketing analysis.
+For the full picture of what semi-absentee ownership actually demands week-to-week, see our semi-absentee ownership analysis.
+And for why our pre-sale execution playbook shows that the 60–90 days before opening determine your first two years, see the pre-sale analysis.

 After the initial ramp period, the operational time commitment for an absentee owner drops to 10–15 hours per week, primarily focused on financial oversight, marketing strategy, and staff management.
+For a deeper look at the staffing reality from the employee side, see what 500+ employee reviews reveal about staffing.
+For how the post-pandemic attendance reset affects your churn assumptions and marketing budget requirements, see our attendance frequency analysis.

 Technology & Equipment